 Cryptography is the foundation of modern information security.
 By evaluating the suitability of random number generators, we secure ourselves against that vector of attack.
 Comparing quantum computers of the past 5 years, it seems there still is progress to be made to make quantum computers more suited for random number generation.
 Both quantum machines failed most of the NIST Statistical Test Suite in line with other baseline studies performed within the past few years.
 Theoretically the quantum state of a qubit should collapse to 0 or 1 with equal probability and therefore produce random numbers.
 Why exactly quantum computers fail to produce random numbers is not fully understood.
 It has been observed that various noise sources such as gate, dephasing, decoherence, and readout errors have hindered QRNGs in the past (Ash-Saki et al., 2019).

-hasIt is important to know the suitability of random number generators for use in various applications.
-The implications of a flawed random number generator in cryptography could leave data vulnerable to attack.
+Random number generation has various applications from sampling to simulation.
+For the purposes of cryptography, a flawed random number generator leaves data vulnerable to attack.
 While Hadamard initializing and measuring qubits in quantum computers should be capable of generating random numbers in theory, this method applied to the Rigetti and IBM quantum computers cannot currently be used as a reliable source for cryptographic random number generation.

 Noise impacts every quantum system and contributes to the correlated and biased numbers generated by quantum computers (Resch and Karpuzcu, 2021).
 Conditions for each computer also change over time and these tests could be performed to narrow down the factors contributing to the statistical correlation of generated numbers.
 Future studies could explore these experiments as newer quantum computers increase their fidelity and decrease noise.